Nico Marley

-Nicolas Rohan Marley (born January 5, 1995) is a former American football linebacker.
+Nicolas Rohan "Nico" Marley (born January 5, 1995) is an Haitian-American former linebacker.
 He played college football at Tulane and was signed by the Washington Redskins as an undrafted free agent in 2017.
 He is the son of former college football player Rohan Marley and his first wife Geraldine Khawley, grandson of the reggae musician Bob Marley, and half-brother of Selah Marley and YG Marley.

-Early years
+Early life

 Marley was born in Haiti and lived in Jamaica for two years before moving to Miami at the age of four.
 He then later attended Cypress Bay High School in Weston, Florida, where he was named first-team all-state as a senior with 67 tackles.
 In 2012 he was MVP of the Al Golden Summer Camp.
 He was rated a three-star college recruit by 247Sports.com and two-star by ESPN, Rivals.com, and Scout.com.